-VHA’s 2022 legislative agenda prioritizes strategic investments to address both the supply and demand side of the affordable housing and supportive services needs of Virginia’s lowest income households.
+VHA’s 2023 legislative agenda prioritizes strategic investments to address both the supply and demand side of the affordable housing needs of Virginia’s lowest income households.

 Established in 2013 and supported by every administration, the Virginia Housing Trust Fund (HTF) is administered by the Department of Housing and Community Development(DHCD) in partnership with Virginia Housing (VH).
 The HTF uses public dollars to leverage private investment in housing for people with extremely low incomes.
-Since 2014, the General Assembly has appropriated $145.2 million to the HTF resulting in the creation or preservation of 6,856 affordable units.
+Since 2014, the General Assembly has appropriated $104.38M to the HTF through the competitive loan pool resulting in the creation or preservation of 10,764 affordable units.

 The HTF is coordinated and targeted to our lowest income residents.
 Since 2014, DHCD has collaborated with Virginia Housing and the Department of Behavioral Health and Disability Services (DBHDS) to coordinate and implement strategies to address the housing needs of vulnerable populations including people with intellectual and developmental disabilities, serious mental illness and those who are chronically homeless through the creation of additional permanent supportive housing (PSH) units.

 Safe, decent, affordable housing is essential for individual and family stability, yet the Commonwealth has a shortage of at least 200,000 affordable homes.
 Continued and increased funding is needed to make strides to meeting the housing needs of all of our neighbors, including our seniors and people with disabilities, members of our workforce, young families, and new graduates.